anderspedersen/DumpLinq/README.md

 ### Accessing Fields

-`DumpObject DumpObject.GetField(string name)` returns a `DumpObject` that represents the object stored in the specified field.
+`DumpObject DumpObject.GetField(string name)`

+Returns a `DumpObject` that represents the object stored in the specified field.

 In DumpLinq, everything on the heap is represented as a `DumpObject`, including
 - Reference types